Physical Activity for Mental Health and Addiction Recovery

 Many experts in the mental health and addiction recovery fields believe that fitness is essential to living an addiction-free life.
 By combining these healthy lifestyle changes with a balanced diet, you can create a great plan to aid your recovery process.
 In turn, your mental health will improve as you gain strength and fitness.

 If you need any additional help with substance use disorders or mental health issues, we are here to help.
-Green Mountain Treatment Center and New Freedom Academy both focus on well-balanced treatments for substance use recovery.
+Green Mountain Treatment Center and NFA Behavioral Health both focus on well-balanced treatments for substance use recovery.
 We can create a personalized treatment program to help you get back to a healthier lifestyle.